profanity-im/stabber/README.md

 # Stabber
 Stubbed XMPP (Jabber) Server.

 # Overview
-Stabber acts as a stubbed XMPP service for testing purposes, with an API to allow:
+Stabber acts as a stubbed XMPP service for testing purposes, the API allows:
 * Sending of XMPP stanzas.
 * Responding to XMPP stanzas with stubbed responses.
 * Verifying that XMPP stanzas were received.

+An HTTP API is also included, currently only supporting the send operation.

 The project is work in progress with only the basics implemented, and is being developed alongside https://github.com/boothj5/profanity
 Currently the only API is written in C.

 # Installing
 ```
 ./bootstrap.sh